benblakely/BBFetchedResultsController/README.md

 - Reports conflicting section/object updates when objects move to newly-created sections or move from newly deleted-sections.
 - Implicit object moves are unnecessarily reported (e.g. deleting one object and changing the ordinal on all subsequent objects turn up as a single row deletion and multiple moves as opposed to updates).
 - Changes to relationship objects specified in relationshipKeypathsForPrefetching aren’t detected.
+- Changing the sort descriptors and/or predicate and then performing a fetch doesn’t result in delegate calls.
 - Not Mac compatible.

 BBFetchedResultsController solves all of these problems.